understandable-machine-intelligence-lab/Quantus/README.md

 <details>
 <summary><b>Axiomatic</b></summary>
-  assesses if explanations fulfill certain axiomatic properties
+  assesses if explanations fulfil certain axiomatic properties
      <br><br>
 <ul>
     <li><b>Completeness </b><a href="https://arxiv.org/abs/1703.01365">(Sundararajan et al., 2017)</a>: evaluates whether the sum of attributions is equal to the difference between the function values at the input x and baseline x'.